jerrylee17/workshop-series/sorting/README.md

 # Sorting Workshop

-This Jupyter Noteobook file will go over several different sorting functions, how they work, and how they're implemented.
+This Jupyter Notebook file will go over several different sorting functions, how they work, and how they're implemented.